Bashmdz/calendar-frontend/README.md

 ## Technologies Used

 - **Backend**: Django (Python)

   - Reason: Django is a powerful and popular web framework that provides a robust backend infrastructure for building scalable and secure applications.

 - **Frontend**: Bootstrap (HTML/CSS/JS), React (JavaScript)

   - Reason: Bootstrap is a widely-used CSS framework that offers a responsive and mobile-first design.
 React is a JavaScript library for building user interfaces, providing a component-based approach and efficient rendering.

 - **Calendar Component**: [react-big-calendar](https://www.npmjs.com/package/react-big-calendar)

   - Reason: react-big-calendar is a feature-rich and customizable calendar component for React, which provides the necessary functionality for displaying and managing tasks in a calendar format.

 - **Testing**: Placeholder for testing section
   - Reason: Testing is an essential part of software development to ensure the reliability and correctness of the application.
 Placeholder is used to indicate that the testing section is yet to be implemented.

+## Color Schemes

+The color schemes used in CalenTask are well thought out and contribute to a visually appealing user interface.
+The following color scheme is used:

+- Body Text: #000000b3

+In addition, the priority levels of tasks are visually represented using different background colors:

+- Important: Red background with white text
+- Medium: Yellow background with black text
+- Low: Green background with white text

+This color scheme effectively communicates the importance of tasks and helps users quickly identify their priority levels.

+## Fonts

+CalenTask utilizes the Roboto font, which is loaded using the Google Fonts API.
+The Roboto font is a popular choice for its clean and modern appearance, making it highly readable and suitable for both headings and body text.
+By using the Google Fonts API, the font is loaded efficiently and ensures consistent typography across different devices and browsers.

+The combination of the Roboto font and the chosen color scheme creates a visually pleasing and user-friendly interface in CalenTask.

 ## React Components